Multisensory Reading Clinic

 has minimal, incidental, or no instruction at all to learn how to read and spell

-instructs children to look at the pictures such as a children's book to guess unknown words, the reason why when your child is seeing a picture of a house with a print word home, he will read it as a "house" because the word "home" starts with the letter "h" but sometimes he can also guess it correctly.
-Fortunately, you have a way to verify if your child can really read.
+instructs children to look at the pictures such as a children's book to guess unknown words, the reason why when your child is seeing a picture of a house with the print word home, he will read it as a "house" because the word "home" starts with the letter "h" but sometimes he can also guess it correctly.
+Fortunately, you have a way to verify if your child can read.

-While some of the reading teachers are now adding phonics in their "reading instruction," especially at the kindergarten level, most of them do not know how to teach the English language the proper way, such as how to explicitly teach the sounds of the English language correctly.
+While some of the reading teachers are now adding phonics in their "reading instruction," especially, at the kindergarten level, most of them do not know how to teach the English language the proper way, such as how to explicitly teach the sounds of the English language correctly.
 For example, they are adding the short vowel a sound to the sounds of the following letters: c, k, d, f, g, j, l, m, n, r, s, t, and v.

 Why your child's reading teacher does not know how to teach?